jzhen3/CSE-6240-food-review-recommendation/README.md

 # CSE-6240-food-review-recommendation
 This repository contains three Jupyter notebooks, each implementing a different recommendation system method.
 To run the notebooks and obtain results, simply execute the code cells from the beginning to the end.

+##Setting Up Local Directories for Data Access

+Please note that the local directories in the source code might be different from your own local setup.
+To properly run the code, you need to set up your directory to access the downloaded dataset from Kaggle.

+##Downloading the Dataset

+The dataset used for this project is the Amazon Fine Food Reviews dataset, which can be downloaded externally from Kaggle using the following link:

+Amazon Fine Food Reviews Dataset

+##Configuring the Directory

+After downloading the dataset, place it in the appropriate directory in your local environment.
+Then, update the file paths in the source code to match your local directory structure.
+This will ensure that the code can access the dataset correctly when executed.

 ---